Invicara/digitaltwin-factory/pageComponents/modelImport/README.md

 The SimpleModelImportView provides an easy way to upload .bimpk or .sgpk files, and import their lates versions.
 You can easily implement the SimpleModelImportView by dropping it in your applications ```app/ipaCore/pageComponents``` folder and adding its configuration to your user configs.

-You are free to take the pageComponent and modify for your own purposes and, as with all dgitaltwin-factory content available under the [Apache 2.0 License](../../LICENSE).
+You are free to take the pageComponent and modify for your own purposes and, as with all digitaltwin-factory content, available under the [Apache 2.0 License](../../LICENSE).

 ## Requirements